Latest SeedProd News

 How Do Landing Page URLs Work?

 A landing page URL is a link that users click in an ad in search results or social media.
-Most landing pages have a unique URL comprising of your website’s domain name and the landing page name:
+Most landing pages have a unique URL consisting of your website’s domain name and the landing page name:

 landing page url structure example